 Transformations of Democracy

-“Capital Meets Democracy: The Impact of Franchise Extension on Sovereign Bond Markets” (with Aditya Dasgupta) forthcoming, 2021.
+Aditya Dasgupta and Daniel Ziblatt (2021): "Capital Meets Democracy: The Impact of Franchise Extension on Sovereign Bond Markets."
+American Journal of Political Science.

 Daniel Ziblatt and Steven Levitsky (2021): "Die Verzweiflung der alten Mehrheit.
 Amerikas Konservative setzen die Demokratie aufs Spiel".
 In: WZB-Mitteilungen, H. 172, S. 6-9.